insightiq-ai/iiq-managed-service/README.md

   - [Async] Get contact details of a professional:
     - Get analytics of profile using publicly available data based on their profile link.
       - This API has 1 table:
         - async_profile_analytics: This table stores detailed analytics data for profiles, including various metrics and related information across different work platforms.
+The data and the details for the each fetch request will be stored in this single table.

       - **POST** <BASE-URL>/v1/professional/creators/profiles/analytics